-It’s an area of particular interest to this Center, because of the hopeful potential we see, and because of the way that environmental issues are so intertwined with social ones.
+It’s an area of particular interest to us, because of the hopeful potential we see, and because of the way that environmental issues are so intertwined with social ones.
 The good news is that there are many positive steps we can take, and new friendships to be made in this common cause.
-After all, creation care transcends national boundaries, and is critical to our well-being.
+After all, creation care transcends national boundaries, and is critical to our collective well-being.

 Our Documentary on Creation Care

-For a none-too-scary film on going green, with a gentle tone and friendly, conversational approach, we offer What Green Can Be, directed by our Center Director, Lauren Speeth.
+For a none-too-scary film on going green, with a gentle tone and friendly, conversational approach, we offer What Green Can Be, directed by our founder, Lauren Speeth, available for viewing online, on Kanopy and Amazon Prime.
 This 20-minute documentary short film briefly explores the history of the sustainability movement, green building, and big and small ways we can go green, personally and as a community.
 Domestic faith-based groups interested in arranging a screening can contact us for information.

 One Reason to Care